USL Premier

-USL Division One is the tentative name for a proposed professional men's soccer league in the highest level of the United States league system, alongside Major League Soccer.
+USL Premier is a proposed professional men's soccer league in the highest level of the United States league system, alongside Major League Soccer.
 Organized by the United Soccer League (USL), it would supersede the USL Championship as its premier league for men, and would employ a promotion and relegation system with the Championship.
 Its inaugural season would commence by 2028.

 History

-The USL announced its intent to establish a new Division I league via a press release published in February 2025.
+The USL announced its intent to establish a new Division 1 league via a press release published in February 2025.
 USL clubs were informed of the decision the day prior.
 Before making their announcement, the USL waited for the outcome of N. Am.
 Soccer League, LLC v.
 U.S. Soccer Fed'n, Inc. in the United States District Court, E.D.N.Y., which ultimately ruled that U.S. Soccer's league system was legal and did not break antitrust laws.
-The USL aims to commence play in USL Division One in the 2028 season.
+The USL aims to commence play in USL Premier in the 2028 season.

 Format

-USL Division One would play a spring-to-fall schedule, and its teams would sign players via transfers and free agency; a college draft would not be used, comparable to most association football leagues outside of the United States.
-A system of promotion and relegation would be implemented, in which the worst-performing teams in Division One would be replaced by the best-performing teams in the USL Championship at the end of each season.
+USL Premier would play a spring-to-fall schedule, and its teams would sign players via transfers and free agency; a college draft would not be used, comparable to most association football leagues outside of the United States.
+A system of promotion and relegation would be implemented, in which the worst-performing teams in the Premier would be replaced by the best-performing teams in the USL Championship at the end of each season.

 Organization

-USL Division One will be led by Tony Scholes, the English Premier League's director of football, as its president.
+USL Premier will be led by Tony Scholes, the English Premier League's director of football, as its president.